proycon/sxmo-docs/USERGUIDE.md

 **Included Scripts:**

-- **Timer**: A simple countdown timer script that vibrates the phones upon competion
+- **Timer**: A simple countdown timer script that vibrates the phones upon completion
 - **Youtube**: Search youtube by keyword in dmenu and then view in mpv (script based on [idiotbox](https://codemadness.org/idiotbox.html))
 - **Youtube (audio)**: Search youtube by keyword in dmenu and then listen in mpv (script based on [idiotbox](https://codemadness.org/idiotbox.html))
 - **Weather**: United States weather forecast (by zipcode) dmenu script